 First tip: if it hurts DON’T DO IT!
 Yoga should feel good, not bad.
 There is a difference between feeling discomfort and feeling pain, listen to your body.

 Second tip: slightly bend your knees.
 It is contraindicated to lock out your legs when folding forward at the waist if you have chronic low back pain, OR if you have to excessively round your lower back to achieve the position.
-See the guy at the top of this section?
-That is excessive rounding, don’t do that; bend your knees and protect your spine!
+Bend your knees and protect your spine!

 The Classroom Experience

 All classes end in savasana.
 Which is kind of like adult nap time.
 You lie quietly with a cold towel over your eyes and let the practice settle in and the mind calm.
 It’s likely that your mind will be anything but calm…it can take a while to get comfortable with the stillness of savasana.
-Class usually ends with chanting Om.
-Om means peace and chanting it together creates a powerful energetic vibration that kind of seals the deal on practice, in a sense.
+Class usually ends with chanting Om which symbolizes the unification of the body and mind.
+Chanting Om together creates a powerful energetic vibration that kind of seals the deal on practice, in a sense.

 The first class will be the hardest.
 Each time you come back to your mat you’ll get a better grip on the terminology and postures.
 Class 10 will feel completely different than class one.
 If you really want a chance to break it down, we offer private instruction.